 - 15. In discharging its responsibility for information security, an APRA-regulated entity would typically assess the sufficiency of its information security capability.
 This could include reviewing the adequacy of resourcing, including funding and staffing, timely access to necessary skill sets and the comprehensiveness of the control environment preventative, detective and responsive. - 16.
 The current threat landscape has necessitated information security capabilities that extend beyond information technology general controls to more specialised information security capabilities.
-These typically include: - a) vulnerability and threat management, including situational awareness and intelligence; - b) information security operations and administration; - c) secure design, architecture and consultation; - d) security testing, including penetration testing; - e) information security reporting and analytics; - f) incident detection and response, including recovery, notification and communication; - g) information security investigation, including preservation of evidence and forensic analysis; and - h) information security assurance.
+These typically include: - a) vulnerability and threat management; - b) situational awareness and intelligence; - c) information security operations and administration; - d) secure design, architecture and consultation; - e) security testing, including penetration testing; - f) information security reporting and analytics; - g) incident detection and response, including recovery, notification and communication; - h) information security investigation, including preservation of evidence and forensic analysis; and - i) information security assurance.